In this article, I’ll walk you through exactly how to fix the blinking red light on your Spectrum Wi-Fi router.

 If you’re still offline, the next step is to do a manual reboot of the modem and router.
 We’ll do this by fully unplugging the power cables for both devices.

 In theory, this isn’t any different from using the restart button.
-In practice, this is the best way to “make sure” it’s fully restarted.
+Still, it’s the only method that 100% guarantees the equipment will fully shut down and restart.

 This step applies to all modems and router models, not just Spectrum’s basic ones: